ilmlnk/ilmlnk/README.md

 # 🔎 Overview

-I am C#/.NET Junior Software Developer.
+I am C#/.NET Software Developer.
 I am passionate about creating/analyzing new products that make common tasks for most people easier.
 In addition, I really appreciate teamwork on a project, when everyone is working on the result and doing everything possible to do the job better and more efficiently.

 # 💻 Technology Stack